alegrey91/vex8s/README.md

 # Vex8s

-Vex8s generates [VEX](https://www.ntia.gov/files/ntia/publications/vex_one-page_summary.pdf) documents by parsing the Kubernetes `securityContext` configuration.
+Vex8s generates [VEX](https://www.ntia.gov/files/ntia/publications/vex_one-page_summary.pdf) documents by correlating container vulnerabilities with Kubernetes `securityContext` to determine which CVEs are actually exploitable in your cluster.

+Please note, this is currently just a PoC under active development.

 ## Installation